mitchellh/radar/docs/user_guide.md

 `log_level` will default to `:error` if not specified.

+#### HoptoadReporter

+{Radar::Reporter::HoptoadReporter HoptoadReporter} sends an exception event to the [Hoptoad service](http://hoptoadapp.com).
+If Radar is integrated with a Rack or Rails application, then the reporter will automatically add request information to the Hoptoad notice as well.

+    Radar::Application.new(:my_application) do |app|
+      app.reporters.use :hoptoad, :api_key => "your_key_here"
+    end

+There are many other options which can be set, though `api_key` is the only required one.
+See the class docs for more information.

+**Note:** Due to a limitation of the Hoptoad service, only a very specific set of data can be sent to the service.
+Therefore, your data extension information likely won't be sent to Hoptoad.

 ### Custom Reporters

 It is very easy to write custom reporters.
 A reporter is simply a class which